Your role and responsibilities

 • The WA Cares premium rate is 0.58 percent of each employee’s gross wages— there is no Social Security cap.

 • The WA Cares premium is paid by the employee.
-Employers won’t pay any share of premiums for their employees.
+You won’t pay any share of premiums for your employees.

 • Learn more about WA Cares reporting.